...just like most Little League pitchers will not pitch at the high school level.

-They didn't learn proper pitching mechanics at an early age.
+They most likely didn't learn proper pitching mechanics at an early age.

-Poor mechanics is the leading cause of sore arms, arm injuries and unrealized potential.
+Poor pitching technique is the leading cause of sore arms, arm injuries and unrealized potential.

-And it's the main reason for not staying healthy, improving performance and making it to the next level in baseball.
+And it's the #1 reason for hurting your arm, not staying healthy, improving performance and making it to the next levels in baseball.